Okpainmo/hardhat-project-helper__hardhat-ignition/README.md

 4. **solidity-coverage** - for assessing the measure of test coverage on the smart contracts.
 5. **solhint** - for Solidity(smart contracts) linting.
 6. **dotenv** 😒.
+7. **solidity-docgen** - for documentation generation using Natspec comments

 ## Important commands.